ROCm/half/README.txt

 converting the result to float.

 This approach has two implications.
-First of all you have to treat the documentation on this site as a simplified version, describing the behaviour of the library as-if implemented this way.
+First of all you have to treat the library's documentation at http://half.sourceforge.net as a simplified version, describing the behaviour of the library as if implemented this way.
 The actual argument and return types of functions and operators may involve other internal types (feel free to generate the exact developer documentation from the Doxygen comments in the library's header file if you really need to).
 But nevertheless the behaviour is exactly like specified in the documentation.
 The other implication is, that in the presence of rounding errors or over-/underflows arithmetic expressions may produce different results when compared to converting to half-precision after each individual operation:

     half a, b;
     ...